How To Use Coupons: A Beginner’s Guide To Extreme Couponing

-Keep an eye out for coupons on products themselves.
+Keep an eye out for coupons on products themselves and cheap drugs.
 These are called “peelies,” as they peel right off the product.
 I’ve seen quite a few high-value ones, and you’ll want to read the fine print to see if you must buy two, or just one, of that item, to be able to use the coupon.

 Hangtag coupons are found around the neck of the product.
 Most of the time, hangtags are “Try Me Free Rebate” forms, but sometimes you’ll see a coupon on them.

 Lastly, catalinas, which are coupons that print alongside the receipt printer after you check out, are good for your next purchase.
 Pay close attention to these, as they have a special phrase written on them, along with their store logo.
 If these coupons say “redeem at” or “redeemable at,” you are free to use them at any retailer that will accept catalinas.
 However, if they say “redeemable only at,” the catalina is treated like a store coupon.
 Two popular stores that accept catalinas are Walmart and the Commissary.